 The first phase of the construction was completed in 2021.

-The second phase of the construction is on schedule to be completed in Spring of 2022.
+The second phase of the construction was completed in Spring 2022.